History of bankruptcy law in the United States: Twentieth century

-The Bankruptcy Act of 1938, known as the Chandler Act expanded voluntary access to the bankruptcy system, and voluntary petitions were made more attractive to debtors.
+Also known as the Chandler Act, the Bankruptcy Act of 1938 expanded voluntary access to the bankruptcy system, and voluntary petitions were made more attractive to debtors.
 The Chandler Act gave authority to the Securities and Exchange Commission in the administration of bankruptcy filings.

 The Bankruptcy Reform Act of 1978, commonly referred to as the Bankruptcy Code, constituted a major overhaul of the bankruptcy system.
-First, it covered cases filed after October 1, 1979.
-Second, the 1978 Act contained four titles.
+It covered cases filed after October 1, 1979.
+The 1978 Act contained four titles.
 Title I was the amended Title 11 of the U.S. Code.
 Title II contained amendments to Title 28 of the U.S. Code and the Federal Rules of Evidence.
 Title III made the necessary changes in other federal legislation affected by the bankruptcy law changes.
 Title IV provided for the repeal of pre-Code bankruptcy, the effective dates of portions of the new law, necessary savings provisions, interim housekeeping details, and the pilot program of the United States trustee.

 Perhaps the most important changes to bankruptcy law under the 1978 Act, however, were to the courts themselves.
 The 1978 Act drastically altered the structure of the bankruptcy courts and conferred pervasive subject matter jurisdiction upon the courts.
 The act granted the new jurisdiction over all "civil proceedings arising under title 11 or arising in or related to cases under title 11."
 28 U.S.C. §1471(b) (1976 ed.
 Supp.)
 While the new courts were denominated adjuncts of the district court, they were in practice free standing courts.
 The expanded jurisdiction was to be exercised primarily by bankruptcy judges.
 The bankruptcy judge would continue to be an Article I judge, who was appointed for a set term.